bojand/ghz/www/docs/options.md

 By default stats for fastest, slowest, average, histogram, and latency distributions only take into account the responses with OK status.
 This option enabled counting of erroneous (non-OK) responses in stats calculations as well.

+### `--disable-template-functions`

+Disable execution of template functions within call data and metadata.
+This can be useful for some performance improvements.
+Note that if template functions are used within data with this option set to `true`, it will result in an error.
+If `--disable-template-data` is set to `true` this is automatically also set to `true`.

+### `--disable-template-data`

+Disable execution of templates within call data and metadata.
+This can be useful for some performance improvements.
+This automatically also sets `disable-template-functions` to `true`.

 ### `-v`, `--version`

 Print the version.